-The petition organiser will be given three minutes to present the petition at the meeting and the petition will, if the matter appears as a separate report, then be discussed by Councillors.
+The petition organiser will be given five minutes to present the petition at the meeting.
+The petition will be debated by Councillors if the matter appears as a separate report on the agenda.
 Otherwise, the matter may be reported to the next meeting of the Council for debate as a separate agenda item.
 The Council will then decide how to respond to the petition.
 They may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee.
 Where the issue is one on which the Council's Executive are required to make the final decision, the Council will decide whether to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
-This decision will also be published on our website can improve the prospects for a review if the petition organiser gives a short explanation of the reasons why the Council's response is not considered to be adequate.
+This decision will also be published on our website.